 I am a true believe in that everything does happen for a reason.
 There is a reason I fed Rocky that morning and not my daughter.
 It very easily could have been her and not me.
 This thought terrifies me.

 It’s hard to see the good out of story like this, but I have to believe that this happened to us so I can tell my story to you.
 It could have been so much worse.
 My finger is starting to heal already, but my heart will always break for Rocky.

-It’s not over yet and I will continually be updating this post as I learn more.
 I hope that something good can come out of this.
 Just knowing that I may have saved a child from getting bit, if not my daughter, someone else’s, makes telling my story worth it… as much as I want to forget it all happened.

 Debi McKee is a mom of three kids, two dogs and the creator of Rescue Dogs 101... were she guides you in your journey of adopting and raising a rescue dog every step of the way.
 She also volunteers for a local dog rescue and Humane Society.